Positron: Artificial production

 Physicists at the Lawrence Livermore National Laboratory in California have used a short, ultra-intense laser to irradiate a millimeter-thick gold target and produce more than 100 billion positrons.
-Presently significant lab production of 5 MeV positron-electron beams allows investigation of multiple characteristics such as how different elements react to 5 MeV positron interactions or impacts, how energy is transferred to particles, and the shock effect of gamma-ray bursts (GRBs).
+Presently significant lab production of 5 MeV positron-electron beams allows investigation of multiple characteristics such as how different elements react to 5 MeV positron interactions or impacts, how energy is transferred to particles, and the shock effect of gamma-ray bursts.

+In 2023, a collaboration between CERN and University of Oxford performed an experiment at the HiRadMat facility in which nano-second duration beams of electron-positron pairs were produced containing more than 10 trillion electron-positron pairs, so creating the first 'pair plasma' in the laboratory with sufficient density to support collective plasma behavior.
+Future experiments offer the possibility to study physics relevant to extreme astrophysical environments where copious electron-positron pairs are generated, such as gamma-ray bursts, fast radio bursts and blazar jets.

 Applications

 Certain kinds of particle accelerator experiments involve colliding positrons and electrons at relativistic speeds.
 The high impact energy and the mutual annihilation of these matter/antimatter opposites create a fountain of diverse subatomic particles.
 Physicists study the results of these collisions to test theoretical predictions and to search for new kinds of particles.

 The ALPHA experiment combines positrons with antiprotons to study properties of antihydrogen.

 Gamma rays, emitted indirectly by a positron-emitting radionuclide (tracer), are detected in positron emission tomography (PET) scanners used in hospitals.
 PET scanners create detailed three-dimensional images of metabolic activity within the human body.

 An experimental tool called positron annihilation spectroscopy (PAS) is used in materials research to detect variations in density, defects, displacements, or even voids, within a solid material.